Do you want to be part of a great team of engineers who are shaping the future of Transportation in Connecticut?

-Coordinate work with other Department units, consultants, towns, state and federal agencies to ensure timely completion of projects or inspections;
+- Experience coordinating effectively with other Department units, consultants, towns, state and federal agencies

-Engineer-In-Training (EIT) and/or Professional Engineer (P.E.) license is a plus.
+- Engineer-In-Training (EIT) and/or Professional Engineer (P.E.) license

 1. Incumbents in this class may be required to possess and retain a valid Motor Vehicle Operator’s license.